-But what makes a good cooling sheet? teeth Looking for cooling sheets?
+But what makes a good cooling sheet? teeth How about cooling sheets?
 These bed sheets usually improve airflow and dissipate body heat better than traditional cotton sheets.
-Linen is a popular choice and is highly breathable, but other materials have moisture-wicking and temperature-regulating properties.
-After sleeping with just about every sheet for a few weeks, I’ve come to the conclusion that linen and cotton percale are the best cooling sheets.
+Linen is a popular choice and is highly breathable, while other materials have moisture-wicking and temperature-regulating properties.
+After sleeping with a variety of sheets for a few weeks, I’ve concluded that linen and cotton percale are the best cooling sheets.
 But if you want a softer material (or hate percale like me), there are other options.
-(All prices are for queen size.)
+(All prices are queen size.)

 Looking for more bedding?
 Read our guides to the best cooling mattresses, best pillows, best linen sheets, best sheets and best mattresses.